gieseladev/giesela/README.md

 to something as easy as running a [Docker Container][docker-container].

 Get the official image from `giesela/giesela:refresh` and just run it!
+Even better, if you just want it to run without having to do all that much you can use [docker-compose] which comes with the necessary services like [Lavalink][lavalink].
+(You still have to do some configuration tho)

 ## Configuration